 Due to the Covid-19 pandemic, many businesses are facing economic uncertainty and enormous new challenges you may never have expected to encounter.
 So, while this might not feel like the right time to hire, graduate employees might be able to bring new perspectives, fresh skills and up-to-date knowledge to help your business through this challenging time.

-For more information on hiring students and graduates, go to our page on Funding.
+For more information on hiring students and graduates, have a read about funding.